The Signal Crayfish Special

 In the UK the signal crayfish is an invasive species, introduced from America in the 1960’s to be bred for food, as they are considerably bigger than our native white-clawed species.
 They were introduced into more than 20 countries and since then have spread around most of Europe’s in-land water systems.

-For this reason along with the damage they do to other water life and the banks surrounding them, they should be caught in the largest amounts possible and disposed of, preferable with some butter and perhaps a touch of lemon juice.
+For this reason along with the damage they do to other water life and the banks surrounding them, they should be caught in the largest amounts possible and disposed of, preferably with some butter and perhaps a touch of lemon juice.

-Here’s a few commonly asked questions when it comes to signal crayfish and how to increase your chances of catching some:
+Here are a few commonly asked questions when it comes to signal crayfish and how to increase your chances of catching some:

 What is a signal crayfish?

-The Pacifastacus leniusculus, more commonly known as the signal crayfish is a freshwater invertebrate, simply meaning it has a hard shell on the outside and lives in fresh water.
-They look like small lobsters and feed off fish, both live and dead, along with plants, fish eggs and each other if the natural food supply starts running out.
+The Pacifastacus leniusculus, more commonly known as the signal crayfish is a freshwater invertebrate, simply meaning it has a hard shell on the outside and lives in freshwater.
+They look like small lobsters and feed off fish, both live and dead, along with plants, fish eggs, and each other if the natural food supply starts running out.

 Is it legal to catch crayfish in the UK?

-The whole process is free as it seems the EA are just happy to have some of the invasive species removed from local waterways.
+The whole process is free as it seems the EA is just happy to have some of the invasive species removed from local waterways.
 Another good thing about catching crayfish is there are no limits on what you can take, as there are with certain fish and shellfish in particular areas.
-You can literally walk away from a river with several buckets worth, and it wont cost you a penny and no one can legally stop you.
+You can literally walk away from a river with several buckets worth, and it won’t cost you a penny and no one can legally stop you.
 The only other factor about trapping crayfish legally is that you’ll need permission from whoever owns the body of water you intend to trap in.

 When is the best time to catch crayfish?

-Traps should be set at dusk or mid afternoon and left until the next morning.
+Traps should be set at dusk or mid-afternoon and left until the next morning.
 Crayfish are most active at night and normally take a while to smell the bait and walk over, so don’t expect to leave your trap in for 20 minutes to see it packed full.

 If the water is below 10°C they will go for a nap and not come out until the water warms up again.
 These naps can last for several days or even weeks if the water remains cold enough, so make sure you go out on a warm day.

-In summer your fine for the whole season, but in winter you have to get lucky enough for a warmer day.
+In summer you’re fine for the whole season, but in winter you have to get lucky enough for a warmer day.
 If it suddenly warms up for a couple of days mid-winter, then get the traps out as they will come out for a food boost before going back to sleep.

-How do i catch crayfish?
+How do I catch Signal crayfish?

 You can make your own trap but it might not get approved by the EA, but they are normally quite cheap and will probably cost less than buying all the materials anyway.
-My own traps are the extendable tube kind pictured above, and three of them cost me just over £20, so don’t worry about the hobby being expensive.
+My own traps are the extendable tube kind pictured below, and three of them cost me just over £20, so don’t worry about the hobby being expensive.

 The fish should also be fresh as even though they do eat decomposing meat, they much prefer it fresh.
-After freshwater fish other baits that work well include bacon, those cheap hot dog sausages in the tin, and crab meat, just make sure it isn’t flavoured with anything.
+After freshwater fish other baits that work well include bacon, those cheap hot dog sausages in the tin, and crab meat, just make sure it isn’t flavored with anything.

 How to purge crayfish?

-After you get back home with your bucket of weird little lobster type things, its time to either cook or purge them.
-Since they sometimes eat decomposing meat and live in bodies of water less than drinkable, its a good idea to flush out their systems.
+After you get back home with your bucket of weird little lobster-type things, it’s time to either cook or purge them.
+Since they sometimes eat decomposing meat and live in bodies of water less than drinkable, it’s a good idea to flush out their systems.

-The best way to do this is with salt water, but make sure not to leave them in to long or they will die, and you should never EVER cook and eat dead shellfish.
+The best way to do this is with salt water, but make sure not to leave them in too long or they will die, and you should never EVER cook and eat dead crayfish.
 Signal crayfish will drown if they don’t make contact with air for between 3 and 6 hours, so make sure you put them in your sink as soon as you get back home.
 To purge them fill the sink with enough water so they are about half covered, then sprinkle some salt over them.

-The salt water will cause them to constantly poop out anything in their systems until they are empty.
-Since salt water kills them, its a good idea to leave them in there for no more than 1 minute, then wash out all the salt water with some fresh and do it over again.
+The saltwater will cause them to constantly poop out anything in their systems until they are empty.
+Since salt water kills them, it’s a good idea to leave them in there for no more than 1 minute, then wash out all the salt water with some fresh and do it over again.
 It should take no more than 2 or 3 water changes before they are clean, which you can tell from how much mess there is in the water.
-Since this process will kill them if it goes on for to long, this should be done right before cooking them.
+Since this process will kill them if it goes on for too long, this should be done right before cooking them.
 If you don’t want to eat them as soon as you get home, purge and cook them anyway and de-shell the meat to be put in the fridge or freezer for later.

 How to cook Crayfish?

 They should be boiled whole and only take about 4 or 5 minutes.
-The shell will change to red as soon as they hit the water, but they need at least 3 minutes to be safe, but no longer than 5 as the meat will start to toughen up.
+The shells will change to red as soon as they hit the water, but they need at least 3 minutes to be safe, but no longer than 5 as the meat will start to toughen up.